 Analog Based Drug Design: Bioisosterism, Classification, Bioisosteric replacement.
-Any three case studies.

-Quantitative Structure Activity Relationship (QSAR): SAR versus QSAR, History and development of QSAR, Types of physicochemical parameters, experimental and theoretical approaches for the determination of physicochemical parameters such as Partition coefficient, Hammet's substituent constant and Tafts steric constant.
-Hansch analysis, Free Wilson analysis, 3D-QSAR approaches like COMFA and COMSIA.
+Any development of QSAR, Types of physicochemical parameters, experimental and theoretical approaches for the determination of physicochemical parameters such as Partition coefficient, Hammet's substituent constant and Tafts steric constant.
+Hansch analysis, Free